PiepsC/piepscave/content/creative/Negen/Negen.md

 - When you feel you cannot complete a spiral during your turn, instead try to *limit* what the person during the next turn can do.
 Remember you can see their dice as well!
 - Leaving a 3 or 4 as "open" nodes makes it very easy for subsequent players to connect new sequences.
 Players can connect to either of these with two different sequences
-- Your chances of being able to connect grow logarithmicly; this means you get dimishing returns as more nodes are open...
+- Your chances of being able to connect grow logarithmically; this means you get dimishing returns as more nodes are open...
 - ...however, the odds of being able to connect to a single-die-spiral grow very quickly with new nodes
 - You can make it less convenient for other players to connect a specific nodes by adding a "diagonal die"; this forces the player to also connect to the new node
 - Deliberately not completing a spiral when you know you get four new dice may net you more points, but it is a risky move!